miku1958/ConfigableCollectionView/README.md

 No distinction between NSDiffableDataSourceSectionSnapshot and NSDiffableDataSourceSnapshot

+The touch to cell is based on hittest rather than cell.bounds(this is how UICollectionView work), so you can override the view’s hittest you use to make sure your tap action works properly.

 ### Multiple Item types and Sections supported!

 UICollectionViewDiffableDataSource : only supports one Section type and one Item type